-0.1 Overview of the Internet Computer
+0.1 What is the Internet Computer?

 The Internet Computer Protocol (ICP) is a secure and transparent blockchain-based network that can be used to host data and programs.
 Programs and their data hosted on ICP are referred to as decentralized applications, often abbreviated to dapps.